-2. APPLICATION OF NEW AND REVISED INTERNATIONAL FINANCIAL REPORTING STANDARDS (IFRSS) (CONTINUED)2.3 New and amended IFRSs in issue but not yet effective and not early adopted
+2. APPLICATION OF NEW AND REVISED INTERNATIONAL FINANCIAL REPORTING STANDARDS (IFRSS) (CONTINUED)

+2.2 New and amended IFRSs in issue but not yet effective and not early adopted (continued)

-The Company has not applied the following new and revised IFRSs that have been issued but are not yet effective.
+The Fund has not early adopted the following new and amended standards and interpretations that have been issued but are not yet effective.